 While they made the scopes on the Braig fight look more fantastical and didn't show him fusing his gun into a sniper rifle...of all things, the part where you see Braig's bloody cheek was left intact.
 People already anticipated that scene to have been censored.
 (Thankfully not his eye damage)

 The infamous "laughing scene" in Final Fantasy X, in which Tidus and Yuna laugh like crazy people, is often held up as an example of terrible English dubbing because they sounded "fake".
 In actuality, not only do they sound just as fake and over the top in the Japanese version, this was the entire point of the laughing scene (specifically, to show that Tidus, at that point in the game, can't feign happiness very well).
 Note both of the characters laughing (normally) at how ridiculous they sound a second later.
 The other characters thought they'd gone out of their minds - this would require context, however, when the scene is always brought up completely void of such.

 While Capcom does have a well-earned reputation for bad translations of games in the '90s, they are sometimes blamed for some they didn't do.
 In the case of the Breath of Fire series, they are often accused of creating an Inconsistent Dub due to certain names in the first game being altered in later entries.
 This was actually the result of the first game being localized in the US by Squaresoft, who changed names with little rhyme or reason.
 The later games were handled by Capcom and they usually reverted to the Japanese names in future titles.

 One has to consider that some of the Street Fighter games from the mid-to-late 1990s had American staff members working on them, so they had more input.
-However, most of the quotes and endings in the games, while a bit embellished sometimes (Guile never mentions Cambodia in the Japanese version), had mostly accurate translations.
+However, most of the quotes and endings in the games, while a bit embellished sometimes (Guile never mentions Cambodia or Charlie in the Japanese version), had mostly accurate translations.
 Endings that were truly different, like Cammy's and Fei Long's, were often the exceptions rather than the rule.